-Apparently 2018 is coming to an end but you haven’t made a dime with your creative skills or hustle attempts neither have your business idea seen the light of the day.
+The year is far gone, you are yet to make a dime with your creative skills or hustle attempts neither have your business idea seen the light of the day.

 It can be depressing, especially when you had high hopes of a better year.

-Last year, I believed 2018 will be better.
-Earlier this year I pictured a beautiful income I should be making before it comes to an end.
+Last year, I believed this year will be better.
+Earlier this year I imagined the beautiful income I could be making before it comes to an end.

-Depression is real and I’m pretty sure it’s so close to getting hold of some individuals who started out earlier this year with cool vibes and a plan to win.
+Depression is real and I’m pretty sure it’s so close to getting hold of some individuals who started out earlier this year with cool vibes and plans to win.

-You had a million dollar business idea, spent a good number of time reading series of books and tutorials, learnt how to kick off stably, but now, you probably feel there’s no hope in making it or doing it yourself without getting bossed around.
+You had a million-dollar business idea, spent a good number of time reading series of books and tutorials.
+You went further and learnt how to kick off stably, but now, it probably feels like there’s no hope in making it or doing it yourself without getting bossed around.

-You might have also set out to make money off a skill or talent everyone around you presumed monetizable but then, the year is almost over and expectations have become different.
-You are about labeling your amazing skill inconsiderable.
+You might have also set out to make money off a skill or talent everyone around you presumed monetizable but then, the year is far gone and expectations have become different.
+You are about labelling your amazing skill inconsiderable.

 You probably had plans of starting out a business, yet couldn’t make things happen.
 Now you think there’s a chance the idea was never meant to see the light of the day.
 There are too many people doing it, now you are about ending what you haven’t even started